Colin252/quantik-backend/README.md

 # Quantik - Personal Finance App

 Quantik is a **full-stack personal finance management application**.
-It provides tools to track **incomes, expenses, invoices, clients, products, and reports**, helping individuals and businesses manage their financial workflow.
+It helps individuals and businesses manage their **incomes, expenses, invoices, clients, products, and reports** with an intuitive dashboard and PDF export support.

 ---